 The CCPA Is The Beginning Of A Nationwide Trend

-If your business doesn’t need to be CCPA compliant because it doesn’t collect personal information from California citizens, it would be smart to not assume you’re off the hook.
+If your business doesn’t need to be CCPA compliant because it collects personal information from California citizens, it would be smart not to assume you’re off the hook.

 Remember when we mentioned earlier that nine more states are working on similar legislation?
 Well, that’s why.
 The reality is consumer data protection laws such as the CCPA are here to stay.
-If you’re not collecting data from California residents, but are collecting it from residents of other U.S. states, it’s only a matter of time before one of them passes their own version of the CCPA.
+If you’re not collecting data from California residents but are collecting it from residents of other U.S. states, it’s only a matter of time before one passes their own version of the CCPA.